The founder and

 United States, Canada, England, Cuba, India, Brazil, China, West

-Malaysia, Nigeria, Pakistan, Philippians, Malawi, and Kenya are
+Malaysia, Nigeria, Pakistan, Philippines, Malawi, and Kenya are

 enrolled in these Bible studies.